DCurrent/Fraser/README.md

 # Overview

-Freser is a very simple object class seeking to solve the oft encountered issue of encoding request variables into a URL without overwriting the prexisting requests.
+Fraser is a very simple object class seeking to solve the oft encountered issue of encoding request variables into a URL without overwriting the prexisting requests.

 ## Name Orign